travis-ci/docs-travis-ci-com/source/content/docs/user/travis-lint.md

 ## What This Guide Covers

 This guide covers [travis-lint](https://github.com/travis-ci/travis-lint), a small tool that validates your `.travis.yml` file to help you discover common issues.
-If you are looking for info about putting your project on travis-ci.org, start with the [Getting Started](/docs/user/getting-started/) guide and read this guide top to bottom before moving on to [language-specific guides](/docs).
+If you are looking for info about putting your project on travis-ci.org, start with the [Getting Started](/docs/user/getting-started/) guide.

 ## Validate Your .travis.yml With travis-lint